Truthdigger of the Week: José Santos Sevilla, Slain Champion of Indigenous Hondurans: Alexander Reed Kelly

 Every week the Truthdig editorial staff selects a Truthdigger of the Week, a group or person worthy of recognition for speaking truth to power, breaking the story or blowing the whistle.
 It is not a lifetime achievement award.
 Rather, we’re looking for newsmakers whose actions in a given week are worth celebrating.

 When a U.S.-abetted junta seized control of Honduras in 2009, foreign mining and logging corporations gained an upper hand, and in the years that followed, more than 120 advocates of the country’s unyielding indigenous communities were murdered.
 Among them was Bertá Caceres, whose slaying by gunmen in her family’s home was widely reported in 2016.
-On Feb.
-17, professor José Santos Sevilla was murdered under similar circumstances.
+On Friday of last week, professor José Santos Sevilla was murdered under similar circumstances.

 One of nine major indigenous groups living in Honduras and composing almost 10 percent of the population, indigenous Tolupans are struggling to protect their ancestral lands from miners and loggers.

 In response to Sevilla’s assassination, the National Commission on Human Rights in Honduras advised “immediate precautionary” measures for indigenous leaders in the area of Ceiba, where he lived.
-Many children stopped attending school and families are reported to be considering leaving.
+Many children stopped attending school, and families are reported to be considering leaving.

 A recent study by the group Global Witness found that Honduras is one of the most dangerous countries in the world for human rights and environmental activists.
 In 2015, the United Nations special rapporteur on the rights of indigenous peoples warned of unrestrained violence—including assassinations—against Tolupan organizers.
-Attackers were described as enjoying impunity from the state.
+Attackers were described as enjoying impunity granted by the state.

 According to the report: “For nearly a decade, Tolupan indigenous peoples from northern Honduras have been threatened, criminalised and killed for taking a stand against illegal logging and mining operations which have pillaged their resources without consulting communities.
 The Tolupan are the most marginalised indigenous group in Honduras, living in extreme poverty in remote rural areas with little access to basic services.”